“Endometriosis is a condition in which tissue similar to

 Can some endometriosis treatments result in induced menopause?

-On page one in Induced Menopause In Women With Endometriosis – For Women the Women’s Health Concern also note:
+On page one in Induced Menopause In Women With Endometriosis – For Women the WHC also note:

 Menopause

-In Endometriosis: Does Endometriosis Go Away After Menopause?
-Womenshealth.gov explain:
+In Endometriosis: Does Endometriosis Go Away After Menopause? the Office on Women’s Health, United States Department of Health and Human Services, Womenshealth.gov explain:

 “For some women, the painful symptoms of endometriosis improve after menopause.
 As the body stops making the hormone estrogen, the growths shrink slowly.
 However, some women who take menopausal hormone therapy may still have symptoms of endometriosis.

-If you are having symptoms of endometriosis after menopause, talk to your doctor about treatment options”.13
+If you are having symptoms of endometriosis after menopause, talk to your doctor about treatment options”.12

-In Endometriosis: Symptoms and Causes – Symptoms During the Menopause Transition the JH explain:
+In Symptoms and Causes of Endometriosis: Symptoms of Endometriosis – Endometriosis and Menopause. the JH explain:

 Health Care Provider